dataArtisans/flink-training-web/exercises/fault-recovery.md

 Stateful and fault-tolerant streaming applications require a couple of settings on the `StreamExecutionEnvironment`.

-Configure Flink to perform a consistent checkpoint of a program's operator state every 1000ms.
+Configure Flink to perform a consistent checkpoint of a program's state every 1000ms.

 ~~~java
 StreamExecutionEnvironment env = ...